vladsandulescu/hatefulmemes/README.md

 approach from the UNITER paper to include image captions inferred from the [Im2txt implemention](https://github.com/HughKu/Im2txt) of the [Show and Tell: Lessons learned from the 2015 MSCOCO Image Captioning Challenge](http://arxiv.org/abs/1609.06647) paper.
-You can say this was my original contribution to the competition, albeit it didn't improve my results by a lot (around 1.2% for the AUC).
+Albeit it didn't improve my results by a lot (around 1% for the AUC).
 However I really liked the simplicity of it.
 I extracted ROI boxes and image features by adapting the
 [Bottom-up Attention with Detectron2](https://github.com/airsplay/py-bottom-up-attention) work which in itself is a pytorch adaptation of the original